This is PortSide NewYork's hurricane Sandy story, installment one.

 From Thursday until Monday, a changing array of volunteers bang through a punch list: gangway lashed to the deck.
 Gas generator moved near entry hatch and tested.
 Gasoline, food, and water bought.
 Weepy portholes caulked.
 PortaSan moved inside the pier shed so it can't blow away.

 More calls to look for crew...
 Commercial boats have paid crew, but most historic vessels rely on a corps of volunteers and; with so many boats to protect, available bodies were scarce.
-Compounding that, some spouses do not allow their partners to volunteer on the historic ships during the storm.
+Compounding that, due to the danger, some spouses do not allow their partners to volunteer on the historic ships during the storm.
+Danger is one thing for paid crew; as a volunteer, it's another.

 The harbor is abuzz with chatter on phone, email, and texts sharing weather info, plans, moral support.
 Mike Cohen has info on the South Street Seaport ships.
 Mike Abegg is dealing with the Harbor School boats.
 I talk to tug captains and ask Jan Andrusky, Logistics Manager of Weeks Marine, if she can share weather and Coast Guard updates as she had during Irene.
 Answer, “yes!”
 Jan is responsible for floating equipment on the eastern seaboard, the Gulf of Mexico, and more, and has lots of experience and access to weather data.